 The poem breathes life, and his immortal words express what plagues the troubled heart so exquisitely.
 Here are my favorite words from the poem (although the entire poem is a treasure in itself)!

-Have a listen to the poem from the man himself.
+Have a listen to the poem in the voice of the man himself.

-And here’s Noor Jehan’s beautiful live version of her song for the BBC you must add to your 2017 playlist:
+And here’s Noor Jehan’s beautiful live version of her song for the BBC that you must add to your playlist: